Time Ark

 “If you tell your friends about the fine selection of merchandise in this customer‑friendly establishment, you may have it with two additional purchases of equal value.”

-At dinner that night, my key kept giving me trouble.
-A message blinked saying the link to Systems had been broken and the interface might be corrupted.
+That night my key kept giving me trouble.
 The next day I heard my associate had been found partially stuffed into a recycling shoot.

 #

-Some people suffer an inability to let go of financial setbacks or perceived wrongs to their pride or the notion, once arrived at, that their life won’t be complete until mine has ended.
-But commerce requires activity, so it’s not always easy to know when best to be scarce.
+Some people suffer from an inability to let go of financial setbacks or perceived wrongs to their pride or the notion their life won’t be complete until mine has ended.
+But commerce requires activity, so it’s not always easy to know when to be scarce.

-Admin’s position is defensible in that this substance, while linked to the sensation of well‑being, also promotes accelerated molting that includes an increase in the natural irritability attendant Eridani molting.
-It’s been claimed some individuals who ingest it become so irritated as to cause unfortunate encounters with other patrons at entertainment venues, with members of the public reportedly “minding their own business,” and even with representatives of station policing.
+Admin’s position is defensible in that this substance, while linked to the sensation of well‑being, also accelerates Eridani molting and its attendant irritability.
+It’s been claimed some individuals who ingest it become so agitated as to cause unfortunate encounters with citizens “minding my own business,” with nightclub patrons who “don’t want any trouble,” and even with representatives of station security using “only a reasonable amount of force.”
 Admin contends this justifies prohibiting the substance anywhere within its purview.

-I tried not to sound worried.
-“What did he look like?”
+Trying to hold my voice steady, I said, “What did he look like?”

 “Oh no you don’t,” he laughed.
 “You won’t cut me out and sell directly.”

-The rented room was probably as safe as anywhere, and I went there to think.
-The only certainty that came to mind was it might be a while before my next shower, so I undressed and again set my wrist key into the bowl.
-I stared at it with newfound suspicion, as though it were the bowl’s fault I was in trouble.
-Had the man broken in before and put my key under it?
-Was he trying to tell me he could strike whenever he chose to?
-Why not just put the drop on me and cram my body down a disposal shaft?
+Figuring it was probably as safe as anywhere, I went to the rented room.
+I undressed and again set my wrist key into the bowl, staring at it with newfound suspicion, as though it were the bowl’s fault I was in trouble.
+Had the man broken in and put my key under it?
+Was he telling me he could strike whenever he chose to?
+Why not just get the drop on me and cram my body down a disposal shaft?

-I showered and collected a few things before leaving.
-Wrapping the bowl in a shirt, I stuffed it into my bag figuring that if the dark‑haired man was willing to kill for things from the Struven shop, the bowl might provide some leverage in dealing with him.
+After showering I wrapped the bowl in a shirt and stuffed it into my bag.
+If the dark‑haired man wanted things from the Struven shop, it might provide some leverage in dealing with him.
 As it was, though, I barely made it out the door.

 Located at the center of the torus, the port is both gateway to the stars and hopping off point for the pods.
-I boarded an inbound tram and when the car stopped, exited grouped with other passengers.
+The inbound tram halted, and I exited grouped with other passengers.
 But he’d anticipated me somehow.
-Lurking behind a partition, he stared out at the concourse.
+Seated in a lounge with a good view of the concourse, he sipped vending machine tea.
 What were my choices?
-He’d already traced me in the station, so I couldn’t very well turn around.
-The labyrinth of refitted vehicles and my contacts there seemed the only refuge.
+He’d already traced me in the station.
+What option did I have left but the labyrinth of refitted vehicles and my contacts there?

 Ducking into an alcove leading to the commercial docks, I headed for the customs office and a cargo inspector who owed me a favor.
 When I found him, he was glad to be rid of it.
-We made our way to an airlock where he helped me don a pressure suit, activated a maintenance sled, and began cycling the lock.
-Given time to prepare the excursion, I’d have made an appointment at a secluded smuggler’s hatch.
-As it was, I aimed for one of the shuttle bays, exiting in a puff of crystallized vapor.
+At an airlock, he helped me don a pressure suit, activated a maintenance sled, and began cycling the lock.
+Given time to prepare the excursion, I’d have organized a rendezvous at a secluded smuggler’s hatch.
+As it was I aimed for one of the terminals, exiting in a puff of crystallized vapor.

-I kicked off the wall and glided inward.
-Nearing the end of the long, curving spar, I recognized a shape receding into the vestibule.
-How had he gotten ahead of me again?
-Easing over to the wall, where its bend obstructed the sightline, I retreated the way I’d come.
+I kicked off the wall, gliding inward.
+Beyond the terminal a converted Lalandeite freighter connects to an Aquarii lightsail spar.
+At the end of its long, curving interior, a now‑too‑familiar shape neared the lock.
+How had he gotten in front of me again?
+Sticking to the bulkhead, where its bend obstructs the sightline, I retreated the way I’d come.
 I’d make an easy target waiting for the next ferry, and I could no longer access the maintenance bay.
+So much for not getting pinned down.
 I’d passed some storage lockers a couple minutes earlier and returned to them.

 Making certain I wasn’t observed, I paid with a throw‑away strip and climbed inside the closet‑sized compartment.
-The man couldn’t block the lock forever.
-He’d either have to continue on into the pods, or he’d pass by me coming back.
-Neither prospect was of much comfort.
+The man would either have to continue into the pods or retrace his steps, neither prospect of comfort.
 Wedged inside the unlit box, my mind stubbornly blank, I tried to come up with a scenario where I wasn’t trapped.

 Something hard was poking me in the ribs.
 Shifting my bag I removed the bundled shirt and unwrapped the bowl, no more than an outline in the gloom, its fine details hidden.
-The chronometer on my key had gone nuts when it had been in the bowl.
+The chronometer on my key had gone nuts in the bowl.
 The first time I put it there, I’d just set the bowl on the shelf.
-If my key had somehow been on the shelf before I got to the room, I’d have set the bowl on top of it, leaving the bowl tipped to one side.
+If my key had somehow been on the shelf when I entered the room, I’d have set the bowl on top of it, leaving the bowl tipped to one side.
 But that’s crazy.

-Squinting through a thin slot in the door, I saw him keeping to the wall, slowly drawing closer.
-This was crazy, but I raised the bowl, flipped it over, and placed its circular opening on my head.
+Squinting through a thin slot in the door, motion caught my eye.
+At the end of the row, he slowly drew closer, inspecting each locker.
+This was crazy, but I raised the bowl and flipped it over, setting its circular opening onto my head.

 #

 I’ve tried to work it out logically.
-If an object moved backwards in time, would it stay in the same location?
+If you moved backward in time, would you stay at the same location?
 If it was an hour ago, I wouldn’t be where I am now, I’d be where I was an hour ago, right?
 Forget that I’ve been running around, what about the spin of the planet and the progress of its orbit?
 What about the rotation of the galaxy or the expansion of space itself?
 Even standing still we’re never where we were a moment ago.
 Would you have to rewind the entire universe to arrive at the same coordinate?

-Off the main entrance, a store sells canisters of pressurized gas, and I found what I was looking for.
-Taking position in an intersecting hallway, watching a few late commuters rush by, I waited.
+A store near the main entrance sells canisters of pressurized gas and had what I was looking for.
+Taking position in an intersecting corridor, watching a few commuters rush by, I waited.
 A figure moved into view, clinging to the opposite wall, pistol in one hand.
-He cautiously retracted the locker door, peering inside as I bent my knees and launched.
+I’d left the locker door ajar, and he cautiously retracted it, peering inside.
+Bending my knees, I launched.

-He turned just as I struck, but the impact knocked him inside the locker.
+He turned as I struck, but the impact knocked him inside the locker.
 I caught the handle and swung the door shut, feeling the magnetic latch engage as his body rebounded with a thump.
-Sticking the end of the hose through the slot, I cranked the valve, expansion foam blasting in until it squeezed back out of every crack.
+Shoving the end of the hose through the slot, I cranked the valve, expansion foam blasting in until it squeezed out of every crack.

-No movement, no charge from the pulse gun, just a muffled, panicky gibberish emanating somewhere within.
-Casting aside the empty cylinder, I unlocked the door and pried it open, tufts of hair protruding from near the center of the yellow mass.
+No commotion, no charge from the pulse gun, only a muffled, panicky gibberish emanating from somewhere within.
+Casting aside the empty cylinder, I unlocked the door and pried it open, tufts of hair protruding from near the middle of the yellow mass.
 The man sputtered and screamed as my fingers neared his face, but I managed to unclog the hardening foam from his nose, clearing his airway.

 From my rooms in the Gliese pod, I monitored news feeds and municipal channels.
-It wasn’t long before a call came in regarding a person of interest encased in a block of insulation.
+Soon a call came in regarding a person of interest encased in a block of insulation.
 I felt myself relax for the first time in days.
-My brain was blurry, but my stomach started growling, and I decided I deserved a reward for still being alive.
-I’d been staying away to keep her safe, but now I wanted to see Raina.
+My brain was blurry, but my stomach began growling, and I decided I deserved a reward for being alive.

-My broken key wouldn’t connect, so I took the ferry over to the rings, figuring I’d try our favorite café.
-One of her friends was there, and I asked if he’d seen Raina, but he acted like he didn’t know me.
+My broken key wouldn’t connect, so I took a ferry over to the rings, figuring I’d try our favorite café.
+One of Raina’s friends was there, and I asked if he’d seen her.
+He acted like he didn’t know me.
 When I asked again, he got mad and told me to go sleep it off.
-I couldn’t explain it.
-After being thrown out of the admin dorms, I accessed station personnel rolls: no Raina Oliver in the register.
+After being thrown out of the admin dorms, I paid someone for a copy of station personnel rolls.
+No Raina Oliver in the register.

-In the following days, my search turned up no trace of her, not in records and not in the memories of anyone but me.
-She said she came from the Nivalis region on‑planet, but I didn’t get very far in the archives and couldn’t find her there.
-And if I did, what then?
-Would she know me?
-Would she remember something that apparently didn’t happen?
-It seems she never lived here, and the one place this information remains is in my own head, an isolated effect in a very small region of space.
+In the following days, my search found no traces, not in records and not in the memory of anyone but me.
+She’d said she came from Nivalis province, but I didn’t get very far in the archives and couldn’t find her there.
+And what if I did?
+It seems we never met, and the one place this information remains is in my own head, an isolated effect in a very small region of space.

-Years ago when I came up the Elevator, I was too occupied with staying ahead of my downfall to pursue formal education.
-There are many things I don’t understand.
+Years ago when I came up the Elevator, I was too occupied avoiding my downfall to pursue formal education.
+There is much I don’t understand.
 Do we inhabit a multiverse, our courses deflected in a bubbling infinity?
-Are things solid to touch only shadows cast by potential outcomes?
-If someone went back in time, if only for an hour, could he ever return to where he started?
+Are things solid to touch merely shadows cast by potential outcomes?
+If someone went back in time, if only an hour, could he ever return to where he started?

 You cannot copy content of this page